Canada Research Chair in Human Rights, Social Justice and Food Sovereignty

 Desmarais, Annette Aurélie.
 2009.
 “Globalizing Peasants” in Carmen Diana Deere and Frederick S. Royce (ed.)
 Rural Social Movements in Latin America: Organizing for Sustainable Livelihoods.
 University Press of Florida: Gainesville, pp. 32-54.

-Reports and Policy Papers
+Research Reports and Policy Briefs

 Sanden, Tracy, Annette Aurélie Desmarais, Dawn Marsden and Yolanda Hansen.
 2014.
 “Environmental Scan: Conventional and Indigenous Food Systems and Gaps in the Regina Area.”
 Prepared for the Regina Community Food Systems Steering Committee.
 Community Research Unit: University of Regina.
 (93 pages).
 Available at http://reginafoodassessment.files.wordpress.com/2014/01/environmental-scan-final.pdf